adaniel2/danieldoescode/README.md

 This demo quickly goes through all the implemented features as of Feb 5th, 2025 for the Voyis project.

+This project/challenge had a 2 week development deadline.

 https://github.com/user-attachments/assets/855dfca6-934e-4205-94dd-d93af862cd3c

 Check out the full project here: [danieldoescode.com](https://danieldoescode.com/projects/voyis)